 Is matcha mochi symbolic?

 Green tea mochi has no particular symbolism.
-For knowledge's sake, it's interesting to note that the Japanese traditionally serve and eat wagashi at New Year.
+For knowledge's sake, it's interesting to note that the Japanese traditionally serve and eat wagashi at New Year's.
 But different fillings signify different meanings.
 For example, the Japanese usually serve dainty sakura mochi to welcome Spring and the flowering sakura blooms.

 At a Japanese tea ceremony, you will usually see matcha tea.
 The reason is that matcha's antioxidant and nutritional properties are believed to bring the mind and body in harmony, boosting the spirit and nurturing one's health.

 We hope you enjoyed learning how to make matcha mochi today.
+If you want to learn more about traditional Japanese desserts, subscribe to us on YouTube for more recipes.